Housing advice for older people thinking of moving home

 b) Social and Affordable Housing (often known as Council or Housing Association housing)

-If you would like more information on applying for Social Housing please see Useful links.
+If you would like more information on applying for Social and Affordable Housing please see Boston Homechoice in Related articles.
 Your housing needs will be assessed to decide what type of property you qualify for.
 Your support needs will also be assessed to work out what help you need.
 Adult Social Care Services (formerly Social Services) will assess any extra support needs you may have.
 You may have to pay for this support.

 c) Sheltered Housing

-Sheltered housing is usually a group of self-contained flats or bungalows with a Scheme Manager on the premises or nearby and 24-hour support from a phone system, pendant, or pull-cord (or a combination of these).
-It is available for people who are mostly independent, although if you need extra care and support with everyday jobs, this can be arranged through Adult Social Care Services.
+Sheltered housing is usually a group of self-contained flats or bungalows with 24-hour support from a phone system, pendant, or pull-cord (or a combination of these).
+It is available for people who are mostly independent, although if you need extra care and support with everyday jobs, you should contact Adult Social Care Services for a Social Care Assessment.

 To apply for sheltered housing, you will need to fill in a Housing application form which can be found on the Boston Homechoice web page - see Related articles.
 Every sheltered housing unit: